![]() |

-Out first attempts with BGAs in a layout were a disaster.
+Our first attempts with BGAs (Ball Grid Arrays) in a layout were a disaster.
 We always use an auto-router (ORCAD in our case).
-Yeah the first one takes 3 - 4 days to set the board up but then about 2 hours even for pretty complex boards.
+Yeah the first one takes 3 - 4 days to set the board up but then about 2 hours even for pretty complex boards on very slow PCs (this was 2002 remember).

-Most auto-routers we've seen hate BGAs (they are cute because they leave maybe 3 routes undone but that's 'cos they are impossible).
-The trick is to do a semi-manual (or even a semi-automatic) fanout first and lock all your vias.
+Most auto-routers we've seen hate BGAs.
+But they try hard and then leave maybe 3 routes undone but that's 'cos they were impossible - and for the human being even more impossible.
+The trick is to do a semi-manual (or even a semi-automatic) fanout first and lock all your vias (essentialy you let the BGAs breathe).
 But we are getting ahead of ourselves.

 This stuff worked for us.
 It may not work for you.

-We started from a careful reading of some BGA manufacturers 'packaging' or 'layout' application notes on BGAs (or whatever they call them).
-This reading stuff is totally out of character for us and shows just how serious a problem this really is.
-We even tried the ORCAD web site and came up with squat (I am told it has recently been updated and is now quite good on the subject of BGAs).
+We started from a careful reading of some manufacturers 'packaging' or 'layout' application notes on BGAs (or whatever they call them).
+This reading stuff is totally out of character for us and shows just how serious a problem this really was.
+We even tried the ORCAD web site and came up with squat (Ed: written in 2002 doubtless it has improved since).

-Credit where it's due: Both TI and National Semiconductor have great app. notes on BGAs (mostly for 40/48 pin devices but the principles are exactly the same for whopping big 357 pin PowerPC BGAs or mini-BGAs).
+Credit where it's due: Both TI and National Semiconductor had great Application Notes on BGAs (mostly for 40/48 pin devices but the principles are exactly the same for whopping big 357 pin PowerPC BGAs or mini-BGAs).

-Note: You can use the via-in-pad technique if you have access to micro-vias (which have 4 or 6m holes) but is very expensive and most 'common or garden' type PCB manufacturers don't have it.
+Note: You can use the via-in-pad technique if you have access to micro-vias (which have 4 or 6m holes) but is very expensive and most 'common or garden' type PCB manufacturers don't have the technology (in 2002).

 Now to get the normal clearances when working in the middle of a BGA you can rarely slap the via in a gap between balls.
 Instead you place it slighty to one side (so only some of the solder goes down the hole!!) which gives a shape that looks like a 'dog-bone' (if you are drunk or a long way off or preferably both!).
 You can force ORCAD to do this automatically by setting the max fanout distance to 50% of the ball-to-ball center.